epurelib/epurelib.github.io/docs/index.md

 ??? tip ":magic_wand: _Magic_ :magic_wand: method and _smart queries_"
     Read more about :magic_wand: _magic_ :magic_wand: methods and `#!python @escript` decorator :arrow_right: <a href="https://epurelib.github.io/latest/learn/epure_essentials/escript_decorator/#magic-escript-decorator">here</a> :arrow_left:

+!!! question "`#!py object` type in type-hinting of a class"
+    The `Article` class has a field `publisher`, and is initialized by instance of not _epurized_ class, so if we dont know by which type we want to save an object like __this__ - we can simply type hint it by `#!py object` type!
 ### Save it

 Create and save instances of your class as such: